Jim-BITracks/notebook_snap_basics/content/readme.md

 - ...(Project) - Contains the Notebook _Code_ which is deployed as runnable _Packages_ in eltSnap
 - ...(Project Setup) - Contains setup instructions and code for _deploying_ notebook (and .sql) file based Projects to eltSnap
 - ...(Interactive) - A self-contained solution which can be configured and run in Azure Data Studio, without any additional set-up or deployment
-- ...(Cmdlets) - One line powershell commands to providing re-usable finctionality (i.e., copying a File or Folder)
+- ...(Cmdlets) - One line powershell commands to providing re-usable functionality (i.e., copying a File or Folder)

 > The notebook **Ingest ADS Notebook Files** can be run _Interactively_ (directly in Azure Data Studio) and the project does **not** first need to be deployed to eltSnap.
 The related "Project" and "Project Setup" notebooks for _Ingest ADS Notebook Files_ are included below as an **eltSnap** deployment _option_